 Schools are always looking for smart ways to attract students.
-Whereas in years past schools would have been likely to heavily rely on newspaper advertisements and radio ads to generate awareness—if they were doing any outreach at all—online marketing is becoming an increasingly popular way to reach parents and ensure healthy enrollment.
-This is even more important than ever in today’s competitive environment, in which an increasing number of parents have a choice of where to send their children to get a quality education.
-Although a school may not intuitively think to focus on marketing and its importance, naturally gravitating toward its mission of providing a quality education, there is much value to be gained in spending some time reflecting on how the school markets itself to parents and the surrounding community.
+Whereas in years past schools would have been likely to rely heavily on newspaper advertisements and radio ads to generate awareness — if they were doing any outreach at all — online marketing is becoming an increasingly popular way to reach parents and ensure healthy enrollment.
+This is more important than ever in today’s competitive environment, in which an increasing number of parents have a choice of where to send their children to get a quality education.
+Although not all school administrators will intuitively think to focus on marketing and its importance, naturally gravitating toward their mission of providing a quality education, there is much value to be gained in reflecting on how the school markets itself to parents and the surrounding community.

-Key to getting started with marketing is taking a close look at the school’s most compelling strengths.
+Taking a close look at a school’s most compelling strengths is key to getting started with a marketing strategy.
 A school needs to consider what makes it unique and what its values are.
 It will also be important to look at the school’s areas of emphasis, such as arts, sports, science, or language programs.
 Investigating these questions will begin to tell the story of the school and why it is special, attracting students who might be a great fit.
 This will enable both teachers and school staff to speak more clearly and compellingly about the school, and it will also ensure that future marketing messages and materials highlight the best of what the school has to offer.
 Parents will also be able to readily identify, upon viewing the school website or social media presences, whether or not it is a good match for their child.
 Sharing this information about the school might also aid in recruiting staff, as potential candidates will be able to see what makes the school stand out and consider whether or not they might be interested in working there.

 Just as parents visit a school’s website first to determine whether or not it is a fit for their child, they now often look up the school’s social media profiles to get a sense of what the school is like and stay up to date on what’s happening there.
-Parents are heavy Facebook users—in fact, a recent study found that parents spend 1.3 times more time on Facebook than non-parents—so it’s an ideal venue for schools to reach parents.
+Parents are heavy Facebook users — a recent study found that parents spend 1.3 times more time on Facebook than non-parents — so it’s an ideal venue for schools to reach parents.
 A school’s Facebook page serves as a great community space where family members can post pictures of events and other special occasions involving the school, and staff can also share snapshots and updates from school activities.
 Testimonials from proud parents and staff can be particularly effective marketing for prospective students and their families.

 To create a website that attracts students, it’s important to keep a freshly updated, publicly accessible blog that shares an inside look at the life of the school and what makes it special.
 Ideally, the blog should be regularly updated so that parents know to come back often to see the latest news.
 Blog posts should feature engaging stories of life at the school as well as photos and video clips, which tend to attract more interest and inspire people to share the posts with their personal networks on social media.
 Providing social media sharing buttons for blog posts is another excellent way to let parents and teachers share the school’s story with potential applicants and their families.